berchuck/womblR/cran-comments.md

 ## Submission of version 1.0.2 of womblR
+* The proper arXiv format has been added to the DESCRIPTION file.
 * The document NEWS.md details some of the updates made in this version of womblR.
 A corresponding manuscript for the modeling framework implemented in womblR has been submitted for publication.
-Upon acceptance, theoretical details will be added to the manual/help files, with a link to the paper.
-Also, an arXiv.org paper will be posted soon (a link to this version will be added to the manual).
+Additionaly, the corresponding paper to this package has been uploaded to arXiv and the link has been added to the package introduction.

 ## Test environments
 * Mac: x86_64-apple-darwin13.4.0 (64-bit), R 3.3.0